codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's brown and sticky?
-A stick.
+It doesn't matter how much you push the envelope.
+It will still be stationary.

 ## Daily Trivia

-Which data structure does FILO apply to?
+Which SQL keyword is used to fetch data from a database?
- 1. Queue
+ 1. EXEC
- 2. Heap
+ 2. INDEX
- 3. Tree
+ 3. VALUES
- 4. Stack
+ 4. SELECT

 <details>
   <summary>Answer</summary>
-  Stack
+  SELECT
 </details>